 Category: E-Commerce

-• WooCommerce Performance Issues and Speed Optimization Tips
+• WooCommerce Performance Issues: 10 Speed Optimization Fixes That Work

 Key Takeaways

-• Discover the main causes of WooCommerce performance slowdowns
+• Discover the root causes of the most common WooCommerce performance issues and how to diagnose them.

-• Understand the role of caching and how to properly cache WooCommerce
+• Understand how to properly cache WooCommerce without breaking cart or checkout pages.

-Real-world example: A local fashion retailer running seasonal campaigns saw a 30% drop in checkout completions during peak hours.
-The culprit?
-A bloated theme, unoptimized plugins, and lack of object caching.
+One of our clients – a local fashion retailer running seasonal campaigns – saw a 30% drop in checkout completions during peak hours.
+The cause was a combination of a bloated theme, unoptimized plugins, and missing object caching.
+After our performance audit, their mobile load time dropped from 6 seconds to 1.8 seconds.

 1. Slow Product Pages and Catalog Browsing

-• Too many product variations loading at once
+• Too many product variations loading simultaneously on page load

-• Unoptimized product images and missing lazy loading
+• Unoptimized product images (uncompressed, wrong format, no lazy loading)

 2. Checkout Page Delays

-• Overloaded checkout with upsells, scripts, and external requests
+• Overloaded checkout with upsell widgets, tracking scripts, and social pixels

-• Heavy session data storage in the database
+• Heavy session data stored in the wp_options table instead of a proper session handler

 3. Poor Database Performance

-• Use WP-Optimize to clean up post revisions, expired transients, and spam comments
+• Clean up regularly: Use WP-Optimize to remove post revisions, expired transients, spam comments, and trashed items.
+Schedule weekly automated cleanups.

 4. Plugin Bloat